-- Understanding Yourself Environment and Heredity

-- Human Sexuality

-- 5. Social Drugs

-- Safety and Emergency Care (including CPR certification)

-- 7. Health Careers and Services

-The 10th-12th grade units are:

-- Physical Health and Wellness Interpretation - CPR - Stress Management - Students will also have the option of taking First Aid; Athletic Health and Consumer Awareness; and Nutrition and Eating Disorders.
+First Aid and Blood Pressure Checks Mental and Emotional Health Peer and Family Relationships Death and the Funeral Process Stress The 9th grade units are: Physical Health and Wellness Interpretation Understanding Yourself Environment and Heredity Human Sexuality Social Drugs Safety and Emergency Care (including CPR certification) Health Careers and Services The 10th-12th grade units are: Physical Health and Wellness Interpretation CPR Stress Management Students will also have the option of taking First Aid; Athletic Health and Consumer Awareness; and Nutrition and Eating Disorders.
+General Information: Health and Safety education in the Pleasant Valley District is required to be taught to all grade levels K-9 with selected units in grades 10-12.

-General Information:

-Health and Safety education in the Pleasant Valley District is required to be taught to all grade levels K-9 with selected units in grades 10-12.
 All of the Human Growth and Development required areas are taught in the Health and Safety Program in grades 7, 8, and 9.
 A majority of the Human Growth and Development required areas are taught in the Health and Safety Program in grades K-6; however, some of the areas are taught or reinforced in other content areas, such as social studies, science, career education and reading.
 Certain special programs also deal with specific areas of the Human Growth and Development Curriculum.
 Such programs are the Elementary Guidance Program and the drug awareness and prevention programs, presented by the Center for Alcohol and Drug Services (CADS) and the City of Bettendorf and Scott County law enforcement agencies (Project Dare - Drug Abuse Resistance Education).
-These last two are excellent examples of area agencies cooperating in a total effort and commitment to educate the young people of our
+These last two are excellent examples of area agencies cooperating in a total effort and commitment to educate the young people of our community.
 Specific grade-level goals and objectives of the district's total Health, Safety and Human Growth and Development programs are available at the appropriate school or the Pleasant Valley Administration Office.
 We hope that parents/guardians will become familiar with this program and spend time with their young people at home discussing and reinforcing the topics and concepts being presented at school.
 Such an important area of education cannot be left to the school alone.
 It is the philosophy of the Pleasant